Lawmakers have questions for Apple about FaceTime eavesdropping bug

 Congressional lawmakers sent a letter Tuesday to Apple CEO Tim Cook asking for more information about a FaceTime bug that allowed users to eavesdrop on each other.

-The letter, penned by Energy and Commerce Chairman Frank Pallone Jr. (D-NJ) and Jan Schakowsky (D-Ill.), the chairwoman of the Consumer Protection and Commerce Subcommittee, said they were "deeply troubled" by reports that the vulnerability could inadvertently or intentionally turn any Apple device into a listening device.
+The letter -- penned by Rep. Frank Pallone Jr. (D-N.J.), chairman of the House Energy and Commerce Committee, and Rep. Jan Schakowsky (D-Ill.), chairwoman of the Consumer Protection and Commerce Subcommittee -- said they're "deeply troubled" by reports that the vulnerability could inadvertently or intentionally turn any Apple device into a listening device.

 "We are writing to better understand when Apple first learned of this security flaw, the extent to which the flaw has compromised consumers' privacy, and whether there are other undisclosed bugs that currently exist and have not been addressed," the letter said (PDF).